btigi/iiTweak/iiTweak/Readme-iiTweak.txt

 U) All stores buy all item types
       This component ensures that all store keepers will buy good of all types (this affects container items too).

+V) Remove effects of intoxication
+      This component does not remove intoxication, though it does remove the effects (i.e. the morale bonus and luck penalty are removed, though the portrait icon remains).

+W) Remove effects of luck
+      This component removes the effects of luck.
+This will affect intoxication and several spells.

+X) Remove effects of dexterity [Not IWDII]
+      This component removes the effects of dexterity, i.e. bonuses and penalties to reaction, missile and AC values based on the dexterity stat.

+Y) Remove effects of strength
+      This component removes the effects of strength, i.e. bonuses and penalties to to-hit, damage and door bashing.
+This component does not change the weight allowance of characters (as derived from their strenght stat).

+Z) Remove effects of strength-extra
+      This component removes the effects of strength extra (18/xx), i.e. bonuses and penalties to to-hit, damage, door bashing and weight allowance.

+AA) Remove effects of charisma
+      This component removes the effects of charisma, i.e. bonuses prices in stores.

 +) Section 4.
 Known Issues
 ==========================